eatoin5hrdlu/PACE/README.md

 in    http://www.ncbi.nlm.nih.gov/pubmed/21478873

-This project contains Arduino code for Turbidostats and the sample collector, s well as the server software to provide an on-screen interface to Turbidostat control and Web interface.
+This project contains Arduino code for Turbidostats and the sample collector, as well as the server software to provide an on-screen interface to Turbidostat control and Web interface.